 Report of the 2023 Nominating Committee

 The 2023 Nominating Committee presents the candidates named below for positions to be elected at the August Mission Convocation, taking place August 9-11.
 We believe that all the individuals named are qualified and would do well in their service if elected.
-Please note that responses to the questions posed to candidates for bishop have been limited to 150 words.
+Responses to the questions posed to candidates for bishop have been limited to 150 words.

 This year, the Convocation elects one ordained minister who is a member of the North American Lutheran Church (NALC) to serve as bishop of the NALC.
 The bishop shall serve as the chief pastor and chief evangelist of the NALC, responsible for ensuring the priority of the Great Commission (Matthew 28:16–20) in the life of the church.